 Three large stages were constructed on the river terraces to contain scenes for the last supper, Gethsemane and crucifixion, and the entry to Jerusalem and the trial scenes were placed on a 2.5 m high stage in the Whittaker Ave.
-Square.
-The construction of the stages enabled the whole crowd to see nearly all the action as they moved between upper and lower play sites.

 ‘My favourite part is that he came alive again’ – Child in the audience.